alife-data-standards/alife-data-tools/README.md

 #### Tools - Web

 - [**Phylogeny visualizer**](https://emilydolson.github.io/lineage_viz_tool/standards_viz.html)
-  - Description: Upload a standards-compliant phylogeny file and this website will draw a tree based on it.
+  - Description: Upload a standards-compliant csv formatted phylogeny file and this website will draw a tree based on it.
 If you have additional fields in your data, you can color the nodes based on them.

 ### Converters